astrelke/trajectoryBundling/README.md

 ```
 * 'path-to-parquet' is the destination path to the "Broadcast.parqet" file.
 For example, “2014/Zone19/Zone19_2011_01/Broadcast.parquet”.
 *	'southBounds', 'westBounds', 'northBounds', and 'eastBounds' are the boundary coordinates.
 Only coordinate points within this boundary will be included in the GEOJSON.
 For example, 40 -73 48 -65 (boundary for New England).
-*	Once the sciprt finishes executing, a GEOJSON file with the same name as the folder containing the parquet file will be created in its respective zone folder.
+*	Once the sciprt finishes executing, a GEOJSON file with the same name as the folder containing the parquet file will be created in its respective zone folder within the "geojson" directory (see AIS Data in Dependencies section above).
 For example, “gdb2mvt/geojson2mvt/example/geojson/Zone19/Zone19_2011_01.geojson”.

 ### Hurricane Input Creator (Optional)
 * If you want to convert the Best Track hurricane datasets into a GEOJSON for testing TRACLUS using alternative data than the one provided by AIS, open the Node.js command prompt and cd into “gdb2mvt/geojson2mvt/example”.